High Sofas, Chairs and Loveseats

 (But you shouldn't sit on a desk chair or dining chair of a certain height, with thin padding, and think that our standard support would feel that high; the sitter, especially if a heavier person, would sink down into our thick cushions more than when sitting on furniture that has thin cushioning.)

-This chair was made 6" higher than standard for a woman who has special problems getting up.
+The chair above was made 6" higher than standard for a woman who has special problems getting up.
 She wanted this to be "counter height", as when sitting on a bar stool, a height that she likes.
 But this height is not for everyone: Comfy 1's owner, who is 6'1", finds that his feet don't reach the floor when sitting on furniture of this height, even when wearing shoes with 1" heels.

 This loveseat and ottoman were made 3" higher than normal (along with a 4"-higher back, and extra-firm cushions), for a tall customer.